rutkinj/data-structures-and-algorithms/java/datastructures/README.md

 - toString is O(n) on space as it recreates the input.

 #### API
+###### lab-05
 - insert(value)
-  - adds a new note as the head on the linked list
+  - adds a new node with value as the head on the linked list
-- includes(value)
+- includes(searchValue)
   - searches through the linked list for a particular value
   - returns a boolean
 - toString()
   - returns a visual string representation of the linked list
+###### lab-06
+- append(value)
+  - adds new node with value as tail of linked list
+- insertBefore(searchTerm, value)
+  - adds new node with value **before** node with value of searchTerm
+  - if searchTerm not found, souts an error message
+- insertAfter(searchTerm, value)
+  - adds new node with value **after** node with value of searchTerm
+  - if searchTerm not found, souts an error message

 Location: `codechallenges/linkedlist/LinkedListChallenges`